161 2 999

-Ashwagandha dosage will vary for everyone, but healthy adults can take a 450 mg up to three times daily, or as recommended by your general practitioner.
+Ashwagandha dosage will vary for everyone, but healthy adults can take a 450 mg dose up to three times daily, or as recommended by your general practitioner.
 Always talk to your doctor before taking any supplements.
 (X)

 The Bottom Line

 Ashwagandha has been used for thousands of years for medicinal purposes.
-This potent little plant provides stress relief, boosts focus, and improves sexual function, and benefits overall wellness.
+This potent little plant provides stress relief, boosts focus, improves sexual function, and benefits overall wellness.
 It’s a nutritional powerhouse 5,000 years in the making.